microsoft/TypeScript-wiki/Type-Checking-JavaScript-Files.md

 obj.b = 2;  // Allowed
 ```

-Object literals get a default index signature `[x:string]: any` that allows them to be treated as open maps instead of closed objects.
+Object literals behave as if they have an index signature `[x:string]: any` that allows them to be treated as open maps instead of closed objects.

 Like other special JS checking behaviors, this behavior can be changed by specifying a JSDoc type for the variable.
 For example: